wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-2.md

 For us to **innovate** and be **productive** we must eradicate **isolation** and foster a culture based on **trust**, **exchange of ideas** and **collaboration**.
 The reason I am smiling from ear to ear, is that our EDO Ce Center of Enablement and associated EDO Working Groups is enabling and demonstrating **vibrant collaboration** with (in no specific order) Enterprise Architecture, Solution Architecture, Sustainment, Site Reliability Engineering, DevSecOps, Development, Cloud Operations, Innovation, Release Management, and EDO Common Engineering.

 The appetite and interest in continuous **innovation**, **Consistency**, **Standardization**, and the removal of **waste** and associated **snowflakes / accidental complexity** is both exciting and refreshing!

 ---

+## Feedback from my colleagues

+Alex's favourite part and I quote: _"My favourite part of our first 90 days journey (which hasn't ended yet) is formulating clear expectations coming from the stakeholders.
+That creates clarity in my mind, which is very important to me."_

+---